projektmotor/ctrl-space-documentation/en/developer/api/cs.obj.SmallLayeredImage.md

 ### cs.obj.SmallLayeredImage(configuration)

 * **Description**: Constructor for cs.obj.SmallLayeredImage.
 Could be used with optional configuration parameter.
-If no param is given, empty Slimage is created.
+If no param is given, empty CSImage is created.

 * **Parameter**:
     * *Object* configuration - configuration params: